Vases, Urns, & Ginger Jars

 Material: Glazed earthenware (majolica)

-Style: Victorian Naturalistic
+Style: Victorian naturalistic

-Origin: England, Stoke-upon-Trent
+Origin: England, Stoke-on-Trent

 Date: Circa 1880